-Columbus Day
+Columbus Day/Indigenous Peoples Day

 Veteran’s Day

-Thanksgiving Day
+Thanksgiving Day and the following Friday

-Admissions Day

 Christmas Day*

 *Employee shall be permitted, with the prior express consent of the Board of Directors, to “float” designated holidays to coincide with other calendar dates, not to exceed more than two (2) consecutive holidays from work in any given calendar month.
 Current practice is to float the designated holidays for use on Christmas Eve Day (December 24).